Murray Hill (performer): 1990–95: Exposure to Boston's cabaret scene and conception of the drag king persona

 While studying photography at Boston University in the early-1990s, Hill, still closeted, started frequenting drag clubs.
 He impersonated as a Boston Phoenix employee, carrying his documentary camera, and serving as a behind-the-scenes photographer for city's nightlife and cabaret scene.
 "I was just absorbing this whole culture," Hill told Today in an interview, "I loved the community aspect of it.
 Life sucked on the outside but in these gay clubs, it was fun.
 It was joyous.
 It was campy, and I loved camp.
 People took care of each other.
 So over time, I realized that I was enjoying and loving this entire environment.
 But still, I didn't see anyone represented like myself."
 During this time, he photographed New York drag big-wigs including Lypsinka, Girlina and Lady Bunny.

 After moving to New York City to pursue a graduate degree in photography and media at the School of Visual Arts, Hill attended the Wigstock festival.
 While watching Lady Bunny perform, he noticed that "everybody was taking pictures of drag queens" and "everyone was dressed in drag" but there were very few trans people and lesbians in attendance.
 Surrounded predominantly by gay men and drag queens, he began to wonder about "the other side of the spectrum."
 He later discovered a meatpacking district "hot spot" called the Hershey Bar that hosted a lesbian night with a drag king pageant.
-He snuck in, pretending to be The Village Voice photographer, and was first exposed to drag kings but found them to be too "serious and heavy, steeped in masculinity."
+He snuck in, pretending to be a photographer from The Village Voice weekly newspaper, and was first exposed to drag kings but found them to be too "serious and heavy, steeped in masculinity."
 He felt that the "goal for masculine drag was to try to pass as a man; nobody smiled or laughed."
 Hill longed for "the same camp and humour" that he had seen drag queens use in their performances, coupled with the "toughness of kings."